 Bing: There are no negative match types in adCenter.
 All negatives are seen as phrase match meaning a search query in Bing will only be blocked if it contains all the terms in the keyword in the exact order.
 So don’t add in negatives to adCenter like this: “red roses” or this: [red roses] as Bing won’t recognize them as match types.

-This is a guest post by Bethany Bey, an Account Executive at Hanapin Marketing, a search engine marketing firm focused on generating results through PPC and SEO.
+by Bethany Bey, an Account Executive at Hanapin Marketing, a search engine marketing firm focused on generating results through PPC and SEO.
 After getting her MBA from Valparaiso University in 2010, Bethany joined the Hanapin team and is excited to be working in the fast-paced world of Internet marketing.